 6.5 If any event arose within our control where we could no longer deliver a programme, we would provide students with a notice period.
 This notice period would be dependent on the specific circumstances of the programme closure, but we would endeavour to manage any programme closure in a timely manner.
 Kaplan International Pathways would take reasonable steps to provide a notice period that enables students to complete their studies or transfer to a suitable alternative programme.
 In these circumstances we would also:

 Create a plan to work with and support students affected, including communications.

 Meet with affected students individually and collectively at the earliest opportunity to share reasons for the situation.
 Collective meetings would be held.
 Individual students would also be entitled to have representation and support at individual meetings.

 Set out the actions Kaplan International Pathways would take to identify alternative provision.

-Provide students with support from our College Services teams, including tailored support depending on the specific needs of a student.
+Provide students with support from our College Services or Admissions teams, including tailored support depending on the specific needs of a student.

 Signpost the availability of independent advice from UKCISA

 Provide timescales in which students may wish to submit formal responses that were dependent on the specific circumstances and designed to be in students’ interests.

 Confirm the process for any formal complaints about the implementation of the Student Protection Plan.